cgol/uptime-robot-update-aws-manged-prefix-list/README.md

 ### Common Issues

-1. **API Response Format Changes**
-   - The function handles various JSON response formats flexibly
-   - Check CloudWatch logs for parsing details
-   - Response structure is logged at DEBUG level

-2. **Prefix List Limits**
+1. **Prefix List Limits**
-   - AWS allows max 100 entries per prefix list
+   - AWS allows max 60 entries per prefix list by default, but can be increased with a quota increase request (aws support ticket)
    - Function automatically consolidates IPs into CIDR ranges
    - Consolidation process is logged with details

-3. **Permission Issues**
+2. **Permission Issues**
    - Ensure the Lambda execution role has EC2 prefix list permissions
    - Check CloudFormation stack events for IAM-related failures

-4. **Network Connectivity**
-   - Function needs internet access to reach UptimeRobot API
-   - If in VPC, ensure NAT Gateway/Instance is configured

 ### Debug Logging